 Kilimanjaro – What happens when I get to camp?

-After a day of hiking mount kilimanjaro, you arrive at the campsite, where the crew will have set up the camp and have your sleeping tent ready and waiting for you.
+After a day of hiking mount Kilimanjaro, you arrive at the campsite, where the crew will have set up the camp and have your sleeping tent ready and waiting for you.

 On most hiking days, you will arrive at camp by mid-day or early afternoon, with plenty of down time before the evening.